What Are Internal Links in SEO?

 The better your anchor text is, the easier it is for users to navigate and for Google to understand what the page you’re linking to is about.
 With appropriate anchor text, users and search engines can easily understand what the linked pages contain.

-So how do you write good link text for search engines and users?
+So, how do you write optimal link text for search engines and users?

 Follow these best practices:

-Use descriptive text that gives users an idea about what you’re linking to
+- Use descriptive anchor text that gives users an idea about what you’re linking to

-Use keywords that you want to rank for, within reason
+- Use keywords that you want to rank for, without keyword stuffing

-Avoid creating unnecessary text that don’t help users navigate around your site
+- Avoid creating unnecessary text that doesn’t help users navigate around your site

-Check how your internal links are set up with Google Search Console
+Check how your internal links are set up using Google Search Console

 Image source: OnPage Champ